 "What is known is that Sharon Cans was never a member of an authentic Fourth Way group.
 A stage actress with one film credit - she played Valencia Merble in the film version of Kurt Vonnegut's Slaughterhouse Five - Gans' only connection with the Fourth Way is through her former husband, Alex Horn, who also was never a member.
 Horn's first wife, Anne Burridge, as a teenager, is said to have attended one of John Bennett's groups in England for about three years.
 Three years or not, her training can at best only have been preparatory as no deep understanding can be assimilated in such a short time.
 Vanity and self-love are simply too strong.
 During her time with Bennett, sometime in the 1960s, Anne met Alex Horn who had come to England in the hopes of working with Bennett.
 Bennett refused and warned Anne against any involvement with the American."

-Rosie, Sharon, Alex, Robert & The Work
+Rosie, Sharon, Alex, R & The Work

 The Gurdjieff Journal, Vol. 8, Issue 1, Number 29/2002